3scale/apisonator/docs/oauth_tokens.md

 * Should we always check that a token is included in the `token_set_key` set?
   Especially relevant for when no user_id is present (app-wide sets), because otherwise they would be served with a single Redis request.

+  ANSWER: we have preemptively chosen to keep a single Redis request by adding the user_id to the key format.
+This poses problems to ensure tokens are unique across users of a service.

 * Should we fall back to application-wide tokens if a user_id was specified and the token does not exist in the user's `token_set_key` set?

+  ANSWER: Currently we do NOT fall back.
+Application-wide tokens only authorize non-user specific requests.
+User-specific requests lookup tokens registered for that specific user and nothing else.